eb3095/hue-sync/README.md

 This can be used to sync one "Hue Lamp" to a PC screen for color syncing.
 Theres a few limitations which are strictly based on my personal use case.

+This does NOT use the bridge!
+This is a DIRECT bluetooth connection!

 * Only the primary screen is captured
 * Only 1 device can be used
 * Only every 10 pixels are computed due to performance